 In the United States, women were not admitted into medical schools until 1849, when Elizabeth Blackwell became the first woman accepted into an American medical school.
 By the end of the 1800s, there were 19 women's medical colleges (coeducation would become accepted much later), but those women who did graduate faced discrimination and difficulty finding positions.
 This struggle continued well into the 20th century, when major breakthroughs were made in the 1960s and 70s.
 With the passage of Title IX of the Higher Education Act, schools could no longer discriminate on the basis of gender, and the percentage of female medical students grew from 5.5% to 22.4%.

 Today's statistics demonstrate great progress in the area of gender parity in medical training.
-Almost 50% of medical students are female, with 46% of doctors-in-training being women.
-Unfortunately, less than 1/3 of medical faculty are female, a trend that is seen throughout the scientific fields.
+In 2019, female students overtook male students for the first time making up 50.5% of the student body at ACGME-accredited programs.
+Unfortunately, females only account for 41.4% of the medical faculty, a trend that is seen throughout the scientific fields.

 Parity in health professions is also improving.
 In the early 1900s, women made up only 5% of American physicians.
-Today, approximately 1/3 of all doctors are women, and female doctors make up over 60% of pediatricians and 51% of OB/GYNs.
+Today, just over 1/3 of all doctors are women, and female doctors make up over 64% of pediatricians.
 These trends appear to continue in medical school residents, with women making up the great majority of those studying family medicine, pediatrics, and obstetrics/gynecology.
 In the allied health professions, such as nursing, women dominate every field, with ratios as high as 9:1.

 Despite improvements in access to medical training and professions, there is still work needed in achieving pay equality.
 The pay gaps in these fields are startling.
 1 in 3 doctors are women, but they make only 69¢ to every dollar earned by their male colleagues, even adjusting for factors such as age, experience, and specialty.
 Despite women's dominance in the nursing field, a female nurse will earn 91¢ to her male nurse colleagues' dollar.
 84% of home-care nurses, including psychiatric health aides, are women - who make 76¢ to their male colleagues' $1.